Mikerniker/100_Days_of_Python/Day91/README.md

 ## Overview

-- Topics: Python, HTTP requests, APIs
+- Topics: Python, Flask

 ### The challenge

-- Build a python script that takes a PDF file, identifies the text and converts the text to speech.
-Effectively creating a free audiobook.
+- Build a python script that takes a PDF file, identifies the text and converts the text to speech, like a free audiobook.

 ### Links